-Here in the Ecosystems Lab, we* test the drivers and patterns of C and nutrient cycling in ecosystems from polar to tropical, terrestrial to aquatic, and fresh to salty.
+Here in the Ecosystems Lab, we test the drivers and patterns of element cycling in ecosystems from polar to tropical, terrestrial to aquatic, and fresh to salty.
 We are especially interested in the insights that can be gained by looking at how ecosystems respond to chemical perturbations, whether natural or of human origin.
 Past and ongoing work is/has focused on:

-To examine the impacts of such perturbations we use approaches from microbial ecology, biogeochemistry, and ecosystem ecology to pursue the underlying mechanisms and broad patterns in ecosystems.
+We use approaches from microbial ecology, biogeochemistry, and ecosystem ecology to pursue the broad patterns and underlying mechanisms of element cycling in ecosystems.